Post-Doctoral Residency and Psychotherapist Training

 The Post-Doctoral Residency is structured to allow you to build your own practice without incurring any overhead.
 This way you can begin your business debt-free.
-It is recommended that you have an additional source of income during the first 9 months of this residency while you build your clientele.
+It is recommended that you have an additional source of income during the first 4 months of this residency while you build your clientele.
 The average earnings for the 2022-2023 residents were $85,000 for the 121 month contract.
 Earnings vary depending on client availability but are either typically consistent with, or greater than, this figure.

-Dr. Jordan serves on the Board of Examiners of Psychologists as a Clinical Psychology Examiner on a regular basis and as such provides support throughout the licensure process to assist Post-Doctoral Residents licensing .
+Dr. Jordan has previously served on the Board of Examiners of Psychologists as a Clinical Psychology Examiner and as such provides support throughout the licensure process to assist Post-Doctoral Residents licensing .
 Dr. Jordan has also served on the American Board of Professional Psychology as an ABPP Examiner in the area of Clinical Psychology, and can provide mentoring for this credentialing process as well (for qualified applicants).

 If you are interested in discussing additional details about the Post-Doctoral Residency training program, please email Dr. Jordan a copy of your current vitae and a letter of interest describing your professional goals.
 Positions are available on a year-round basis, space permitting.

 Description of Post-Doctoral Training Program: